 This may seem really unrelated, but in reality, your overall dental hygiene will also indicate how well and healthy your heart is.
 When you develop bacteria in the mouth, it can lead to various gum diseases that can mix up in your bloodstream and lead to inflammation in your blood vessels.
 When that happens, your chances of getting affected with various heart diseases increase, and that also includes a high probability of stroke.

 4. Mind The Sleep

-You’ve heard this over and over again, and never really followed, so yes, let us remind you once again, that getting at least 8 to 10 hours of sleep is very crucial for your heart.
+You’ve heard this over and over again, and never really followed, so yes, let us remind you once again, that getting at least 8 to 10 hours of sleep is very crucial for you.
 Those who regularly get less than 6 hours of sleep are at double the risk of a heart attack as compared to those who get between 6 to 8 hours of sleep.
 Switch off your gadgets and try to get off screen at least 1 to 2 hours prior to your bedtime, to avoid distractions and get better sleep.

 5. Spice It Up